-6 Great People, Great Ages ‡ (3) UC:CSU RPT1
+6 Great People, Great Ages ‡ (3) UC:CSU

-A cultural survey of the lives and contributions of selected individuals such as Martin Luther, Louis XIV and others whose impact helped shape the eras in which they lived.
+This course includes a cultural survey of the lives and contributions of selected individuals such as St. Augustine, Martin Luther, Louis XIV and others whose impact helped shape the eras in which they lived.
 The course will explore both the lives and eras with an appreciation of both their historical importance and their individual contributions to our cultural heritage.